 - Returning to the same ranges, even the same nests, for many years

-- Ability to navigate migration safely despite changing landmarks
+- Ability to navigate migration safely despite changing landmarks and hazards

 - Play behaviors, including taunting cats or playing with objects for entertainment